Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Discussion

 Compared to the \pmcmc algorithm, \smctwo has greater flexibility in the specification of distributions.
 Unlike \pmcmc, where the number and placement of distributions can affect the mixing speed and hence performance considerably, increasing the number of distributions will always benefit a \smc sampler given the same number of particles.
-When coupled with a path sampling estimator, this leads to less bias and variance.
 Compared to its no-resampling variant, it has been shown that \smc samplers with resampling can reduce the variance of normalizing constant estimates considerably.

 Even after three decades of intensive development, no Monte Carlo method can solve the Bayesian model comparison problem completely automatically without any manual tuning.
 However, \smc algorithms and the adaptive strategies demonstrated in this paper show that even for realistic, interesting problems, these samplers can provide good results with very minimal tuning and few design difficulties.
 For many applications, they could already be used as near automatic, robust solutions.
-For more challenge problems, the robustness of the algorithms can serve as solid foundation for specific algorithm designs.
+For more challenging problems, they can serve as solid foundation for the design of dedicated algorithms.